Great Cobar mine: Changes and extensions

 Also in 1912, as if to demonstrate its confidence in the future for the mine, the company opened its grand new administration building.
-However, the new plant had cost as much as £500,000, which was way in excess of the original budget.
+However, the new plant had cost as much as £500,000, well in excess of the original budget.

-In early 1913, with the smelter apparently operating satisfactorily, Bellinger went on leave, to America and England.
+In early 1913, with the smelter apparently operating satisfactorily, Bellinger went on leave to America and England.
 He was away for four months, during which Great Cobar's operations were managed by F. Danvers Power, lecturer in mining at Sydney University.
-Before he left, Bellinger expressed optimism for the future and stated that Great Cobar would soon achieve production of 10,000 tons of copper annually.
+Before he left, Bellinger expressed optimism about the future and stated that Great Cobar would soon achieve annual copper production of 10,000 tons.
 An unofficial report by an independent mining engineer, C.S.
 Hertzig, of the firm Messrs.
 Bewick, Moreing and Co, seems to have confirmed this view, but ominously reported an expected remaining life of the mine of only seven years, at the forecast rate of production.